Educational and Psychological Studies

 - Grade point average of over 3.3 (on a 4.0 scale)

-- On the GRE general exam: combined total of at least 1100, with scores of at least 500 on Verbal and 600 on Quantitative.
-On the recently revised GRE scoring system this would be estimated as a score of 153 on Verbal, and 148 on Quantitative.
+- On the GRE general exam, a total score of at least 153 on Verbal, and 148 on Quantitative.
 On the Analytical Writing section a score of 4.5.
-GRE general test scores are required for all applicants, even if you are a transfer student or have a prior degree.
+GRE general test scores are required for all applicants, including transfer students.
 We do not require the GRE subject test.

-- Coursework in psychology; most majored in psychology, or human and social development as undergraduates.
+- Coursework in psychology; in the absence of coursework in psychology, previous experience in human and social development as undergraduates, especially for those making a career change.

 - Previous experience in human service activities, whether paid or volunteer, is a plus.